lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         entity_id: sensor.bedroom_red_bathroom_humidity_humidity
         id: bedroom_red_bathroom_humidity_humidity

 These should be updated to reflect whatever sensors you're using.
-Note, with changes in [ESPHome 2022.4.0](https://esphome.io/changelog/2022.4.0.html), the use of `internal: false` in the YAML configruation is no longer needed for `platform: homeassistant` sensors.
+Note, with changes in [ESPHome 2022.4.0](https://esphome.io/changelog/2022.4.0.html), the use of `internal: false` in the YAML configuration is no longer needed for `platform: homeassistant` sensors.

-Take note on the last binary sensor is an `on_value:` line:
+Take note that the last binary sensor is an `on_value:` line:

       - platform: homeassistant
         entity_id: sensor.weatherflow_hourly_forecast_23